[Coronavirus] Russia's top coronavirus 'fake news' stories

 The Facebook engagement was calculated using Buzzsumo, an online tracking tool.

-The numbers reflected Facebook activity between January and mid-March on a set of 110 bogus Russian stories recorded by the EU foreign service.
+The numbers reflected Facebook activity between January and mid-March on a set of 110 bogus Russian stories which the EU foreign service recorded in its counter-propaganda database.

 China also got in on the act, EU officials noted.